IIYAMA12/wafs/template-engine-doc/readme.md

 ```

 I do recommended not to delete the template objects.
 Because when the exactly same template is applied again, all old elements will be `deleted automatic`.
-In this iteration this will be done by cutting down the subRoot elements on the bottom.
+This will be done by cutting down the subRoot elements on the bottom.
 Which means it will cut the first layer of elements, that are directly in the main array.

 #### SubRoot